spicy Korean cucumber salad (Oi Muchim) recipe. It’s a perfect side dish for spring and summer weather. It gives you a little zing in your tastebuds!

 Ingredients

 - 1 cucumber (145 g / 5.1 ounces) - I used Lebanese cucumber.
-Korean cucumber or other cucumbers that are suitable for pickling or salad can be used.
+Korean cucumber, English cucumber, or other cucumbers suitable for pickling or salad can also be used.

 - 1/4 onion (25 g / 0.9 ounces)

-- 1 Tbsp rock salt or Korean coarse sea salt
+- 1 Tbsp Korean coarse salt (or rock salt) *** or 1 tsp fine sea salt

 - 1 tsp white vinegar (or rice vinegar)